validaoxyz/hyperliquid-exporter/docs/metrics.md

 - Counters are monotonic only for the exporter process lifetime.
 Use `rate()` or `increase()` and expect a reset after restart.
 - Gauges represent current source values or retained last-good observations.
 Read their source-health and age companions before treating a value as current.
 - A few deprecated gauges retain `_total` or `_count` in their names.
 Their inventory type is authoritative; never choose a query function from the suffix alone.
+- The `Exporters` column is exact.
+Optional OTLP includes only families marked `OTel bridge`; Prometheus-only families are not sent through OTLP.

 The inventory labels are the bounded union emitted by current production paths.
 Resource and scrape labels such as `job`, `instance`, and operator-added labels are not repeated in every row.